ArtemShkumat/AiGM/Documentation/Architecture.md

 *   **Combat State:** Ensure `active_combat.json` is reliably created at the start and deleted *only after* successful summarization.
 *   **Stat Block Creation:** Handle potential failures during on-demand stat block creation gracefully (e.g., notify user combat cannot start).
 *   **Combat Processor Validation:** `CombatResponseProcessor` should rigorously validate LLM state updates (success counts, condition application) against game rules.

+*   **NPC Visibility Management:** When a player changes location, all NPCs in the previous location should have their `VisibleToPlayer` property set to `false`.
+This is automatically handled via the `WorldSyncService.HideNpcsInLocationAsync` method called from the `UpdateProcessor` after conversation summarization.
+This ensures NPCs are not automatically visible when the player returns later.

 ...
 (Rest of section remains largely the same)